Australian gold rushes: September 1851: Bendigo, Victoria

 When Margaret Kennedy gave evidence before the Select Committee in September 1890 she claimed to alone have found gold near "The Rocks" in early September 1851.
-She claimed that she had taken her (9-year-old) son, John Drane (Note: Margaret Kennedy, also took her 3 younger daughters with her to prospect for gold: Mary Ann Drane, 7, and Mary Jane Kennedy, 2, and baby Lucy Kennedy.
+She claimed that she had taken her (9-year-old) son, John Drane (Note: BENDIGO: Margaret Kennedy, also took her 3 younger daughters with her to prospect for gold: Mary Ann Drane, 7, and Mary Jane Kennedy, 2, and baby Lucy Kennedy.
 They were not mentioned by her as they were unable to assist in the gold prospecting, with 7-year-old Mary Ann instead, of necessity, assisting with child-minding of her younger sisters.
 Other witnesses to the 1890 Select Committee mentioned the children, or noted seeing her son helping out in the gold prospecting.
 In adulthood Mary Jane Kennedy reported having been on the Bendigo goldfield with her mother.) with her to search for gold near "The Rocks" after her husband had told her that he had seen gravel there that might bear gold, and that she was joined by her husband in the evenings.
-She also gave evidence that after finding gold she "engaged" Julia Farrell and went back with her to pan for more gold at the same spot, and it was while there that they were seen by a Mr Frencham, he said in November.
+She also gave evidence that after finding gold she "engaged" Mrs Farrell and went back with her to pan for more gold at the same spot, and it was while there that they were seen by a Mr Frencham, he said in November.
 She confirmed that they had been panning for gold (also called washing) with a milk dish, and had been using a quart-pot and a stocking as storage vessels.

-In the evidence that Margaret Kennedy gave before the Select Committee in September 1890, Margaret Kennedy claimed that she and Julia Farrell had been secretly panning for gold before Henry Frencham arrived, evidence that was substantiated by others.
+In the evidence that Margaret Kennedy gave before the Select Committee in September 1890, Margaret Kennedy claimed that she and Mrs Farrell had been secretly panning for gold before Henry Frencham arrived, evidence that was substantiated by others.
 The Select Committee found "that Henry Frencham's claim to be the discoverer of gold at Bendigo has not been sustained", but could not make a decision as to whom of the other at least 12 claimants had been first as "it would be most difficult, if not impossible, to decide that question now"..."at this distance of time from the eventful discovery of gold at Bendigo".